 3. Get feedback on your illustrations.
 Ask the kids as well as the adults in the group if they understood the connections you made in your presentation.
 This could be done formally or informally as you’re talking with them afterwards at any point.
 Tweak future presentations and always seek to improve the art of conveying messages through props.

-6 thoughts on “Object Lessons and Props are Biblical”
+6 responses to “Object Lessons and Props are Biblical”

 Also, your calendar shows that you are at the Avenue Church in Waxahachie, TX, this weekend.
 I can’t find any info on their website.
 Can you enlighten me as to when you are performing exactly?
 I’d love to take my kiddos!